darideveloper/couponscorpion-notifier/README.md

 [![Web page Screenshot][product-screenshot]](webpage)

-The project extract all results from the page [https://app.europeanstartups.co/companies.startups/f/data_type/anyof_Verified/regions/allof_European%20Union](https://app.europeanstartups.co/companies.startups/f/data_type/anyof_Verified/regions/allof_European%20Union), and save the output data in a csv file.
+The project extract check the new courses from the page [couponscorpion.com/courses](https://www.couponscorpion.com/courses/) and send a notification by email when new courses are available.

-The project is a python script, that use a google chrome data with a premium account already logged, to extract the data from the page.

-The data extract is:

-* NAME
-* DEALROOM SIGNAL
-* MARKET
-* TYPE
-* LAUNCH DATE
-* VALUATION
-* FUNDING
-* LOCATION
-* LAST ROUND
-* REVENUE
-* STATUS
-* GROWTH STAGE
-* EMPLOYEES
-* OWNERSHIP
-* MARKET CAP
-* DEBT
-* URL WEBSITE
-* LINKEDIN PROFILE
-* TWITTER PROFILE
-* FIRM VALUATION
-* TAGS
+You can setup the script to check the new courses in a specific time interval (in minutes); set the email address to send the notification; and set the email address to receive the notification.

 ### Built With